ReviewMyContract.aiReview My Contract

 Washington

 Washington adopted the Uniform Trade Secrets Act (RCW 19.108) and provides DTSA-consistent trade secret protection.
 Washington's Non-Compete Act (2020) significantly restricts restrictive covenants for employees earning below a specified threshold and imposes notice, consideration, and geographic limitations on all non-competes.
-Confidentiality clauses that restrict professional knowledge face scrutiny under this framework.
-Washington courts examine substance over form — a clause drafted as a confidentiality provision that functions as a non-compete is treated accordingly.
+Confidentiality clauses that restrict professional knowledge face scrutiny under this framework — courts examine substance over form.

 Colorado

 Colorado revised its non-compete statute (C.R.S. § 8-2-113) significantly in 2022.
 The statute now requires that any restrictive covenant — including broadly drafted confidentiality provisions that restrain trade — be supported by adequate consideration, be no broader than necessary to protect a legitimate business interest, and not harm the public interest.
 Courts apply a strict necessity standard.
-Overly broad confidentiality provisions in employment and services agreements face meaningful enforceability risk in Colorado post-2022.
+Overly broad confidentiality provisions in employment and services agreements face meaningful enforceability risk.

 Massachusetts

 Massachusetts courts actively enforce confidentiality agreements and trade secret protections under M.G.L. c.
 93, § 42.
-Preliminary injunctions are regularly granted in trade secret cases with strong factual records.
-Massachusetts's Non-Competition Agreement Act (2018) restricts non-competes for employees, requiring garden-leave pay or other consideration, a one-year maximum duration, and geographic/activity limitations — provisions that apply to non-competes but not to narrowly drawn confidentiality clauses that do not restrain trade.
+Preliminary injunctions are regularly granted in trade secret cases.
+Massachusetts's Non-Competition Agreement Act (2018) restricts non-competes for employees, requiring garden-leave pay or other consideration, a one-year maximum duration, and geographic/activity limitations — but these restrictions do not apply to narrowly drawn confidentiality clauses that do not restrain trade.

 Minnesota